Khalife/ker-nel-experiments/README.md

 Finally, all of these parameters can possibly be improved.
 (Informative set of entities, type mapping function, number of final candidates).
 We did not achieve full parametere optimization, to avoid over-fitting on NIST Datasets (we tried a dozen of configuration), but kept a configuration that was relatively performant.

+**Supervised learning for named entity identification**

+We tried basic classifiers and regression models.
+Using scikit-learn, we finally kept logistic regression (node-ranking/try_rank.py) with penalization parameter equal to 0.0001 and class_weight = "balanced".

 ## c - Spark compatibility